Complexul Studențesc

 It is one of the densest areas of the city in terms of population.
 Here there are several dozen student dormitories, noted for their murals, which house more than 10,000 students annually.
-The area is also noted for its vibrant nightlife, with dozens of bars, pubs, and clubs bordering the main pedestrian alley – Aleea Studenților ("Students' Alley").
+The area is also noted for its vibrant nightlife, with dozens of bars, pubs, and clubs bordering the main pedestrian alley – Aleea Studenților ("Students' Alley"), as well as numerous themed venues offering food services: restaurants, student cafeterias, cafés, pizzerias and fast-food outlets belonging to domestic and international chains, as well as related services: shops, supermarkets, various retail/wholesale outlets, etc.